What are medically tailored meals (MTMs)?

 The food as medicine movement became popular in the 1980s in the United States to help combat the HIV/AID epidemic.
 Research had shown that healthy food choices could help prevent and treat disease and success was seen during this time getting proper nutrition to those suffering from HIV/AIDs.

-Today, medically tailored meals (MTMs) still follow the principle that food can help you feel your best.
+Today, MTMs still follow the principle that food can help you feel your best.

 We know that prescription medications, lifestyle changes, getting regular bloodwork done, and other therapies are important for treatment for chronic illness.
 However, did you know that food can also serve as medicine to help improve your condition?